lablabs/ansible-role-rke2/README.md

 ```yaml
 rke2_token: agentSecret54321
 ```

+If not defined, a secure token is generated and available in `/etc/rancher/rke2/config.yaml` on the first control plane node.

 While changing server token is problematic, agent token can be rotated at will, as long as servers and agents have the same value and the services
 (`rke2-server` and `rke2-agent`, as appropriate) have been restarted to make sure the processes use the new value.